opendatahub-io/ai-edge/test/e2e-tests/README.md

 - Log into the target cluster using `oc login`.
 This will update your default `kubeconfig` for the tests to use
 - Create a S3 bucket with the models in the root directory

-The following enviroment varaibles are required to run the test setup and the tests themselves.
+The following enviroment variables are required to run the test setup and the tests themselves.
 If any of these are not set then the tests will not run.
 Read [here](../../pipelines/README.md#ai-edge-end-to-end-pipeline) for more context on how to set these up.

 - `AWS_SECRET_ACCESS_KEY` - Secret from AWS
 - `AWS_ACCESS_KEY_ID` - Access key from AWS